MitchellSparrow/MitchellSparrow/README.md

 - 👋 Hi, I’m @MitchellSparrow
 - 👀 I’m interested in artificial intelligence, machine learning, coding and robotics
+- 🌱 I’m currently doing consulting work as a machine learning engineer and software engineer
-- 🌱 I’m currently completing my MSc in Computer Science with Artificial Intelligence at the University of Nottingham, United Kingdom
+- 🎓 MSc Computer Science with Artificial Intelligence at the University of Nottingham, United Kingdom
+- 📚 BEng Mechatronics at Stellenbosch University, United Kingdom
 - 💞️ I’m looking to hopefully work as a machine learning engineer or data scientist
 - 📫 You can contact me via email: mitch.sparrow@hotmail.com